-Below is a message from our School Principal, Simon Shepherd, sharing the results of our Class of 2018.
+Below is a message from our School Principal, Simon Shepherd, sharing the results of our Class of 2019.

-It is a great pleasure to share with you an overview of the excellent results achieved in the South Australian Certificate of Education (SACE) by Westminster’s Class of 2018.
+It is a great pleasure to share with you an overview of the excellent results achieved in the South Australian Certificate of Education (SACE) by Westminster’s Class of 2019.

 Every student in the cohort is to be congratulated for their efforts and, in particular, we can all be proud of the following students who join our Dux and Proxime Accessit in rounding out our top ten ATARs:

-We acknowledge our Head of Senior School, David Wallage and Head of Senior Students Tony Ritson (’93) for their dedicated support and guidance of our Year 12 cohort.
-We pay tribute also to parents, caregivers and families for their wonderful support of their sons and daughters throughout their education.
+Outstanding academic results such as these come from student, parent and teacher collaboration.
+Thank you to our Director of Learning, Andrea Sherwood, our Faculty leaders and all of our teachers and support staff throughout the whole School, who commit and contribute to the exceptional all-round education we offer students from Early Learning through to Year 12.
+We acknowledge Head of Senior School David Wallage and Head of Senior Students Tony Ritson (’93) for their dedicated support and guidance of our Year 12 cohort.
+We acknowledge parents, caregivers and families for supporting their sons and daughters throughout their years at Westminster.
 Thank you and congratulations to you all.

 A comprehensive analysis of academic and co-curricular achievements for this cohort will be provided in our Class of 2019 Achievements publication to be released in 2020.
 Class of 2019 achievements will be shared through our website, our eNews and with the wider School community in the next edition of Westminster News, to be published late autumn 2020.